top of page

 Search

-This topic reflects recent discussions with crew, project managers and technology suppliers during the recent Superyacht Technology Show in Barcelona.
+Tender tracking is often discussed as a single category of system.
+However, it is a more complex subject than it appears.
+This topic reflects recent conversations with crew, project managers, and technology suppliers during the Superyacht Technology Show in Barcelona.

 What is the yacht actually trying to achieve?

-That may include one or more of the following:
+This may include one or more of the following:

-• Seeing where a tender or chaseboat is
+• Seeing where a tender or chaseboat is located

 • Protecting a tender while under tow

-• Knowing if a guest, crew member or asset has moved outside an expected area
+• Knowing if a guest, crew member, or asset has moved outside an expected area

 • Providing a clear emergency or pick-me-up function

-• Monitoring bilge, battery or other vessel life signs
+• Monitoring bilge, battery, or other vessel life signs

 Level 1: Visibility

+At the most basic level, the aim is simply to see a tender, chaseboat, or other selected asset on a bridge display or equivalent screen.
 This can be entirely sufficient for straightforward operations.
-It gives the crew a basic point of reference and may be all that is needed where the operating pattern is simple.
+It provides the crew with a basic point of reference and may be all that is needed where the operating pattern is simple.

 Level 2: Protection

-This is usually focused on a defined risk event such as tow separation, geofence breach, unauthorised movement, or emergency activation.
-It may also include selected tender status alarms such as bilge, battery or disconnect.
+The next level adds event-based protection.
+This usually focuses on defined risk events such as tow separation, geofence breaches, unauthorized movement, or emergency activation.
+It may also include selected tender status alarms such as bilge, battery, or disconnect alerts.

 This can be highly useful where the main concern is protecting the asset or creating clear alerts when something goes wrong.
+However, it does not necessarily provide a detailed operational picture across multiple assets and users.

 Level 3: Coordination

+At this level, tracking becomes a more active operational tool.
 The system is expected to support private awareness of several moving parts within the yacht’s ecosystem.
-This may include tenders, chaseboats, toys, support craft and, where appropriate, guest or crew tracking devices.
-Position, status and emergency data begin to sit together in a more useful way.
+This may include tenders, chaseboats, toys, support craft, and, where appropriate, guest or crew tracking devices.
+Position, status, and emergency data begin to integrate in a more useful way.

 This is where tracking starts to support coordination rather than simple visibility or isolated alarms.